Magic Johnson

 Earvin "Magic" Johnson Jr. (born August 14, 1959) is an American businessman and former professional basketball player.
-Often regarded as the greatest point guard of all time, Johnson spent his entire career with the Los Angeles Lakers in the National Basketball Association (NBA).
+He is widely regarded as the greatest point guard of all time and one of the greatest basketball players in history.
+(Note: Attributed to multiple references:) Johnson spent his entire career with the Los Angeles Lakers in the National Basketball Association (NBA).
 After winning a national championship with the Michigan State Spartans in 1979, Johnson was selected first overall in the 1979 NBA draft by the Lakers, then led the team to five NBA championships during their "Showtime" era.
 Johnson retired abruptly in 1991 after announcing that he had contracted HIV, but returned to play in the 1992 All-Star Game, winning the All-Star MVP Award.
 He retired again after fellow players protested his return, but returned in 1996, at age 36, to play 32 games for the Lakers before retiring for the third and final time.

-Known for his extraordinary court vision, passing abilities, and leadership, Johnson was one of the most dominant players of his era.
-He received three NBA Most Valuable Player Awards, three NBA Finals MVP awards, nine All-NBA First Team designations, and twelve All-Star Game selections.
+Known for his extraordinary court vision, passing abilities, and leadership, Johnson was one of the most accomplished and influential players in basketball history.
+He received three NBA Most Valuable Player awards, three NBA Finals MVP awards, nine All-NBA First Team designations, and twelve All-Star Game selections.
 He led the league in regular-season assists four times.
-He holds the NBA records for average assists per game in the regular season (11.19) and in the playoffs (12.35 assists per game).
+Johnson holds the NBA records for average assists per game in the regular season (11.19) and in the playoffs (12.35 assists per game).
 He also holds the NBA playoffs records for most career assists and triple-doubles.
 Johnson was the co-captain of the 1992 United States men's Olympic basketball team ("The Dream Team"), which won the Olympic gold medal in Barcelona.
 Johnson is one of eight players to achieve the basketball Triple Crown.
 After leaving the NBA in 1991, he formed the Magic Johnson All-Stars, a barnstorming team that traveled around the world playing exhibition games.